-Your mouse is a vital part of how you interact with your Windows 10 PC, and getting the speed of the cursor.
+Your mouse is a vital part of how you interact with your Windows 10 PC, and getting the speed of the cursor right is a huge part of that.
 The other characteristics of this input device tuned to your own personal preferences are a big part of ensuring a comfortable and productive computing environment for you.

 Unfortunately, a lot of people just leave their mouse settings at the defaults and adjust their workflow to the computer’s settings – which is crazy.
 The computer is there for you, not the other way around, so let’s get that mouse performing the way you want it to.
 In this article, I will show you how to set all your mouse performance characteristics, including the mouse pointer speed, in Windows 10.